 Bethesda - Sunday, June 10, 6:30pm Pacific Time

 The publisher of Fallout and Doom won’t make people stay up all night this time, as it has thankfully moved this year’s press conference back to a more reasonable hour.
 (Last year’s started at 9pm PT, or midnight Eastern time.)
-Bethesda doesn’t have a single announced game at the moment, so this presser should be full of news.
-Some safe guesses include Prey DLC and whatever’s next from Fallout 4 developer Bethesda Game Studios.
+Bethesda has already announced Rage 2 and Fallout 76, so we’ll definitely see both of those.
+It’s also safe to expect new Prey stuff and some other surprises.

 Square Enix - Monday, June 11, 10am Pacific Time